Choose Your Photos

 While you’re selecting images, be sure to check the quality and brightness of each photo.
 If your images look dark on your screen, they’ll probably print dark as well.
 Try lowering your screen brightness to around 50% to give you a better idea of what your printed image will look like.
 You’ll also want all of your photos to be in an sRGB color profile, so the colors will print true to what you see on your screen.
 If your images aren’t in sRGB, you’ll receive a color profile warning once you upload your images into the Editor.
 Plan ahead for a smooth upload process.

 Once you’ve selected your photos, it’s time to upload.
-Head on over to your My Account page and pull up the Image Galleries Tab, where all of your galleries live.
-Creating a gallery first will help you save time later, as you’ll be able to access photos uploaded here in every project you create.
-Add a gallery name to create a gallery, then select “Upload More Images” to add your photos.
+Head on over to your My Account page and pull up the project you want to create.
+Choose your upload source, and pick your photos from there.
+We suggest creating a New Gallery (the option will pop up once your photos are uploaded), because the photos will stay in your gallery for as long as you want.
 You can add up to 300 images to a gallery at one time.
 And if you’d like to sort your images a little more, rather than tossing them all in one bucket, simply create multiple galleries.

 Photos not uploading?
 They may be too big.
 Photos need to be under 18 MB to upload correctly.
 If yours are too large, be sure to resize them before you add them to the gallery.